Ptkyr/Iconoclasts-NAS-Tech/skips.md

 Once you land, mash Dodger to the right and you will end up where the skip normally sends you → https://www.youtube.com/watch?v=MjlfZjWMZZM

-**NOTE:** do not mash random buttons while falling, just wait until you hear yourself land, then proceed to dodge right.
+**Note:** do not mash random buttons while falling.
+Just wait until you hear yourself land, then proceed to dodge right.

 ## Black 2 skip (B2 skip)
 Black 2 skip completely removes the rocket fight, the ivory beast fight, and the brain fight from Any% NAS, most Low% categories, and all 100% categories.
 It saves upwards of two minutes, and is completely consistent due to a recent development by DLKurosh.
 If you would like a more in-depth explanation, refer to his guide (will hyperlink).

-In short, you download this [metronome](https://cdn.discordapp.com/attachments/537723651936485388/597935893218590740/Metronome.exe) and set a hotkey to start it at the same time you start a run.
+In short, you use a [metronome](https://cdn.discordapp.com/attachments/537723651936485388/597935893218590740/Metronome.exe) and set a hotkey to start it on the same frame you start a run.
 This lets you time an unpause for the skip, making it consistent as shown [here](https://www.youtube.com/watch?v=IfGN2UyxtpI&feature=youtu.be).

 To perform the skip, you must jump into the top of the transition shown here which will zip you up due to the fact that the ceiling is actually at a different height between the two rooms.